-While many hair salons and barbers have already reopened during the pandemic, you may be hesitating to head back for a trim.
+While many hair salons and barbers have already reopened, you may still be reluctant to head back for a trim right away.
 Maybe you've gotten used to your longer locks, or still think you might be able to shape up your haircut with some clippers, a pair of scissors, and a steady hand.
 But there are lots of things that can go wrong when you cut your own hair.

 If you have bangs, you're likely to cut them too short and, worse, unevenly (pro tip: cut into the bangs, not straight across).
 And if you're cutting long or layered hair, making both sides symmetrical will be a challenge, as the hairdresser can move around your head — but you can't.